 Plumbing practices in Medieval England and Europe

 Traces of early sanitary practices existed in monasteries and castles of feudal lords in England.
-Most castles in England had Garderobes, which was a projection with a seat on which you sat, and the waste simply dropped into the soil, moat or river below.
+Most castles in England had Garderobes, a Garderobe being a projection with a seat on which you sat, and the waste simply dropped into the soil, moat or river below.
 Menials were made to scrape and carry away this waste.